 When it comes to being prepared for an emergency, having clean, drinkable water needs to be at the absolute top of your list.
 Everyone knows that it’s an essential element of life.
 You need to have clean water to survive in any type of environment.

-What is the shelf life of emergency drinking water?
 The shelf life of emergency drinking water is normally around 5 years from the date of manufacture.
 They are good for this long because they remove the air and the pouches prevent light from entering the water, eliminating most bacterial growth.
 Normal bottled water is considered good for around 6 months.

 Unfortunately, disasters and emergency situations don’t always give ample warning for people to go out and prepare themselves and their homes.
 This is why you need to make sure you always have clean, safe water on you at all times.
 But, how can you actually keep water with you wherever you are?

 Thanks for supporting Ready Lifestyle!
 We participate in the Amazon associates program and other affiliate programs.
 We earn a small commission on qualifying orders at no expense to you.

 The answer is actually fairly simple.
 By keeping emergency water pouches in your home and in your car, you’ll be able to feel confident that you’re prepared for any type of situation.
 Rather than risking the health and safety of yourself and those around you, these little pouches can end up being literal lifesavers when the time comes.

 DATREX Emergency Water Pouches are some of the best on the market.